2018 Winter Olympic guests include Ivanka Trump, Pence, others

 Fred Warmbier

-Fred Warmbier will attend the Olympic Games as a guest of Vice President Pence.
+Fred Warmbier is attending the Olympic Games as a guest of Vice President Pence.
 Warmbier is the father of Otto Warmbier, the American college student who died last year after 15 months of imprisonment in North Korea.

 Warmbier and his wife attended President Trump’s State of the Union address as a guest of the White House earlier this year.